MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ## Troubleshooting
 After publishing your connection, customizing the results page, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
 You can find troubleshooting steps for commonly seen issues below.
-### 1. Unable to login due to Single Sign-On enabled ServiceNow instance
+### 1. Unable to log in due to Single Sign-On enabled ServiceNow instance

 If your organization has enabled Single Sign-On (SSO) to ServiceNow, you may have trouble logging in with the service account.
 You can bring up username and password based login by adding <em> `login.do`</em> to the ServiceNow instance URL.
 Example. `https://<your-organization-domain>.service-now.com./login.do`